 Race Equality Charter

-The Race Equality Charter (REC) is a national charter mark administered by Advance HE that invites institutions to self-reflect on their make-up, policies and practices and implement a sustainable and impactful action plan aimed at reducing and eliminating systemic and institutional barriers for Balck, Asian and Minority Ethnic staff and students.
+The Race Equality Charter (REC) helps institutions to self-reflect on their make-up, policies and practices and implement a sustainable and impactful action plan aimed at reducing and eliminating systemic and institutional barriers for Black, Asian, and Minority Ethnic staff and students.

 The REC is based on five guiding principles: